macleginn/bivaltyp/content/languages/descriptions/Kryz_Alik.md

 ### Case system

 Overall, there are 23 case forms in Alik Kryz.
 The 5 original non-locative cases are nominative, genitive, ergative, dative, instrumental.
-Historically, the system of locative cases consisted of two layers, involving 6 localizations and 3 directions (the unmarked essive, the lative and the elative), which yields 18 locative combination.
+Historically, the system of locative cases consisted of two layers, involving 6 localizations and 3 directions (the unmarked essive, the lative and the elative), which yields 18 locative combinations.
 However, many of these combinations have shifted to more abstract, argumental functions and/or changed their spatial functions.
 Table 1 shows the relationships between the labels used in the data below (these labels are based on synchronic functions) and the original functions of cases.

 Table 1.
 Alik Kryz nominal declension